-We're Jesus' people, brothers and sisters!
+We are followers of Jesus, brothers and sisters!
 So if we're walking in His steps the world ought to see a lot of grace in our lives.
 But not just grace.

 2. If we are like Jesus, we will exhibit truth.
 Again, as with grace, the Scriptures exhort us to exhibit truth.
 The ungodly suppress the truth (Rom.
 1:18).
 They exchange the truth of God for a lie (Rom.
 1:25).
 But not us.
-We're truth-people.
+We're truth-people, and we see this too again and again in our Bibles.